ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

 NPP.

-One of the most commonly used surrogates of NPP is the Normalized Difference Vegetation Index (NDVI), computed using information from the red and near infrared wavelengths of the electromagnetic spectrum.
+One of the most commonly used surrogates of NPP is the Normalized Difference Vegetation Index (NDVI), computed using information from the red and near- infrared wavelengths of the electromagnetic spectrum.
 In |trends.earth| we make use of bi-weekly products from MODIS and AVHRR to compute annual integrals of NDVI (computed as the mean annual NDVI for simplicity of interpretation of results).
-These annual integrals of NDVI are then used to compute each of the productivity indicators explained below.
+These annual integrals of NDVI are then used to compute each of the productivity metrics explained below.

 Land productivity is assessed in |trends.earth| using three measures of change derived from NDVI time series data: trajectory, performance and state